-Be sure to sand your 1" x 6", 1" x 4" and your plywood really well and wipe them clean.
+Be sure to sand the rough edges of your 1" x 6", 1" x 4" and your plywood really well and wipe them clean.

-Then stain those three boards and let them dry.
+Then apply wood stain to those three boards and let them dry.

-Finally, use your Ryobi AirStrike to nail-gun your 1" x 6" board onto the top of your supports.
+Now let's assemble the rest of the shelf.
+Use your Ryobi AirStrike to nail-gun your 1" x 6" board onto the top of your supports.
 Nail your plywood onto the bottom of your supports.
-And finally, attach your 1" x 4" board onto the front of your shelf!
+And finally, attach your 1" x 4" board onto the front of the shelf!

 I love that when I'm walking down the hall, or when I open the bathroom door, this is my new view!